Han Duck-soo

 Han Duck-soo (born 18 June 1949) is a South Korean diplomat, economist, and politician who served as the acting president of South Korea in December 2024 and from March to May 2025 and as the prime minister of South Korea from 2007 to 2008 and from 2022 to 2025.
 (Note: Choi Sang-mok served as acting prime minister during Han's suspension of powers and duties from 27 December 2024 to 24 March 2025.)

 Born in Jeonju, Han is the fifth person to hold the prime minister's office twice, having served under Presidents Roh Moo-hyun and Yoon Suk Yeol.
 He also held office as the minister of economy and finance from 2005 to 2006, the ambassador to the United States from 2009 to 2012, and the chairman of the Korea International Trade Association from 2012 to 2015.

 After the impeachment of Yoon Suk Yeol on 14 December 2024, Han became the acting president of South Korea.
 Thirteen days later, Han himself was also impeached by the National Assembly of South Korea due to his refusal to promulgate two special counsel bills that sought to investigate the impeached president Yoon Suk Yeol and his wife Kim Keon-hee, along with failing to appoint three National Assembly-designated candidates for the Constitutional Court of Korea.
 This ended his role as acting president and suspended his powers as prime minister, with both duties being transferred to Choi Sang-mok.

 However, Han was reinstated as both acting president and prime minister on 24 March 2025, following a 7–1 vote from the court.
-After Yoon's removal from office in April 2025, Han was initially expected to serve as acting president until the 2025 presidential election, but he resigned on 1 May to launch an independent bid for president.
-After Kim Moon-soo's People Power Party nomination was rescinded from him on 10 May, Han was made the new nominee of the party.
-However, after the reinstatement of Kim as the nominee on the same day, Han withdrew his candidacy.
+After Yoon's removal from office in April 2025, Han was initially expected to serve as acting president until the 2025 presidential election, but he resigned on 1 May to launch an independent bid for president, and was briefly the People Power Party candidate while Kim Moon-soo's nomination was suspended and then restored on 10 May.

+In August 2025, Han was indicted by special prosecutors investigating Yoon's 2024 martial law declaration.
+On 21 January 2026, Han was found guilty and sentenced to 23 years in prison for his role in the martial law declaration, on charges of insurrection, perjury, falsifying and destroying official documents.
+The sentence was reduced to 15 years imprisonment on appeal and the conviction of insurrection reduced to aiding an insurrection, while upholding the original guilty verdict on the other two charges, on 7 May.

 Early life and education

-Han was born on 18 June 1949 in Jeonju, South Korea as the fifth son of six sons and three daughters to Han Byeong-ho and Jeonju Choi.
+Han was born on 18 June 1949 in Jeonju, South Korea, as the fifth of six sons and three daughters to Han Byeong-ho and Jeonju Choi.
 He served in the South Korean Army and was discharged as a sergeant.
 Han graduated from Seoul National University with a bachelor's degree in economics in 1971.
 He received a master's degree in economics in 1979 and a doctorate in economics in 1984 from Harvard University.